Bourkekev/ms4-power-fitness-gym/README.md

 ## Testing and Issues

-For detail on all my testing and issues I had to overcome see the [Testing Document](TESTING.md).
+For detail on how to test this web app, detail on all my manual and automated testing, and issues I had to overcome see the [Testing Document](TESTING.md).

 [Back to Table of Contents](#table-of-contents)